Estimated reading time: 6 minutes

 Did you know electrical work pays more than most other trades?
 Not many people have this skill-set, so it’s incredibly in-demand and valuable to people.

-What’s better is that training to become an electrician can be very affordable, so you won’t accumulate the student debt others accumulate during a four year college track.
+What’s better is that training to become an electrician can be very affordable so that you won’t accumulate the student debt others accumulate during a four-year college track.